When the buyers come looking, your property needs to do some selling.

 - Window coverings

-What can be done relatively inexpensively to offset flaws?
+What can be done to offset significant flaws?

 - Kitchen and Bath changes – paint cabinets, replace fixtures